Automated Defense using Cloud Services for AWS, Azure and GCP

 • Setting up near real-time alerts (slack, email, etc.)

-We will focus on day two by adding a Serverless stack to defend against the cloud infrastructure based on the near real-time alerts to match DevOps speed
+Day two focus on advancing the setup by adding serverless stack to defend against the Infrastructure based on the near real-time alerts to match DevOps speed.

 WHO SHOULD TAKE THIS COURSE